hallav/LuxUS-HS/README.md

 * Investigation of estimated indicator variable d.

 The preanalysis step and its parameters are explained in detail in https://github.com/hallav/LuxUS

-## Requirements
-- Python 3.6
-- NumPy
-- SciPy
-- Matplotlib
-- PyStan [3]
-- CmdStan [4] (for running ADVI)

-The versions used were: NumPy 1.14.5, SciPy 1.1.0, Matplotlib 2.2.2, PyStan 2.17.1.0, CmdStan 2.12.0.
-The tool has been tested in Linux environment.

 ## References